Komodo and Flores, Indonesia

 At a Glance

-Expect spectacular scenery, incredible snorkeling and diving whilst enjoying the luxury of Lamima
+Lamima explores some of the Indonesia's hidden treassures so expect spectacular scenery, traditional cultures and incredible snorkelling and diving whilst enjoying the luxury of Lamima

 Best time to Visit

 Straddling the equator, Indonesia tends to have a fairly even climate year-round.
 Rather than four seasons, Indonesia has two – wet and dry – and there are no extremes of temperature between winter and summer.
 Given the different climates throughout the archipelago, the vessel is able to operate different expeditions at different times of year.
 Between either October or November (depending on weather) until May, Lamima operates expeditions to explore the magical waters of Raja Ampat, and from June to October, the expedition changes course for the mythical islands of Komodo and Flores.

 Call us on 020 3993 8476 to start planning your holiday to Lamima

 Enjoy a one in a lifetime journey across Indonesia on Lamima, the world's largest wooden sailing yacht.
 At 65m, this charming sailboat can take up to fourteen guests on an incredible private charter through Raja Ampat or the islands of Komodo and Flores.